-Fig 6.
+Figure 6.
 Effluent concentration with a baffle height of 2.13 m in tank depth variations.

-Fig 6 (baffle height of 2.13 m) also shows a similar manner as is seen in Fig 5.
-Although, t{max} is slightly less than what it is in Fig 5.
-Plus, the effluent concentrations (C{out}/C_o ratio) is almost equal for all tank depths, with a small drop from tank depths of 3.66 to 4.57 m.
-Also, the same behavior holds for t_0 as has been discussed previously.
+Figure 6 (baffle height of 2.13 m) also shows a similar behavior to that seen in Fig. 5.
+However, t{max} is slightly less than that in Fig. 5.
+Plus, the effluent concentrations (C{out}/C_o ratio) are almost equal for all tank depths, with a small drop from tank depths of 3.66 to 4.57 m.
+Also, the same behavior holds for t_0 , as discussed previously.

-Overall, there is no significant difference between a tank baffle of 1.52 and 2.13m.
-However, a tank baffle of 5m can provide more HRT or discharge time by tracer curve calculations with the same properties.
+Overall, there is no significant difference between a tank baffle of 1.52 and 2.13 m.
+However, a tank baffle of 5 m can provide more HRT or discharge time by tracer curve calculations with the same properties.

-4.2.
-The effect of tank diameter variation
+4.2 The effect of tank diameter variation

-Tank diameter can change t{max} and following that effluent concentration may vary.
+Tank diameter can change t{max} , and following that, effluent concentration may vary.
 The effect of diameter variation on these parameters is analyzed in this part.
-A tank baffle of 1.52m generates less effluent concentration.
+A tank baffle of 1.52 m generates less effluent concentration.
 It is selected for the following comparison.
-Fig 7 and 8 display tank performances for tanks that are 42.67 and 51.8m in diameter, and for which tank depths are 3.66, 3.96, 4.27, and 4.57m, respectively.
+Figures 7 and 8 display tank performances for tanks that are 42.67 and 51.8 m in diameter and for which tank depths are 3.66, 3.96, 4.27, and 4.57 m, respectively.

-Fig 7.
-Effluent concentration and tmax in tank depth variations and 42.67 m diameter.
+Figure 7.
+Effluent concentration and t{max} in tank depth variations and 42.67 m diameter.

-Fig 8.
-Effluent concentration and tmax in tank depth variations and 51.82 m diameter.
+Figure 8.
+Effluent concentration and t{max} in tank depth variations and 51.82 m diameter.

-Fig 7 and 8 show that t{max} changes considerably when the diameter increases from 42.67 to 51.82m. t{max} rises noticeably.
-That is even more evident for a tank depth of 4.57m in two figures in which t{max} is 1.41 and 1.63hr for 42.67 and 51.82m diameters, respectively.
-Plus, there are still gaps among lines which get narrower as tank depth increases.
+Figures 7 and 8 show that t{max} changes considerably when the diameter increases from 42.67 to 51.82 m. t{max} rises noticeably.
+This is even more evident for a tank depth of 4.57 m in two figures in which t{max} is 1.41 and 1.63 h for 42.67 and 51.82 m diameters, respectively.
+In addition, there are still gaps among lines which become narrower as tank depth increases.